MickStanciu/Stock-Journal/web/readme.md

--[x] align token expiry date with GW and LOGIN cookie expiry dates [done] -[x] create cookie that contains tenant information [done] -[x] obtain account information and cache it for session [done]
+-[x] align token expiry date with GW and LOGIN cookie expiry dates [done] -[x] create cookie that contains tenant information [done] -[x] obtain account information and cache it for session [done] -[x] get account info should not need tenant id anymore, use token for that! [done]

 **Todo**
 - install Vue [partially done]